Constructions of transitive latin hypercubes: Topolinear latin hypercubes from quadratic functions

-Then $M$ is a topolinear MDS code. \end{theorem} \begin{proof} We will firstly prove that $M$ is an MDS code.
-It is sufficient to show that arbitrarily fixing $n-1$ coordinates uniquely defines the remaining coordinate of a vertex from $M$.
-Indeed, the first equation defines the remaining $x_i$; the second equation, $y_i$.
+with $\alpha_{ij}$ being some constants, $i,j\in\{1,\ldots,n\}$.
+Then $f$ is a topolinear latin hypercube. \end{theorem} \begin{proof} We will firstly prove that the graph $M$ of $f$ is an MDS code.
+It is sufficient to show that arbitrarily fixing $n-1$ coordinates uniquely defines the remaining coordinate $[x_i,y_i]$ of a vertex from $M$.
+Indeed, the formula for the first component of $f$ defines the remaining $x_i$; the formula for the second component defines $y_i$.